cherries-to/mini-deluxe/README.md

 # Mini-deluxe

-Mini-web server for Bun.js. :P
+Mini-web server for Bun.js.
-This little thing extends `Bun.serve()` and creates a simple wrapper with useful features such as a public directory, websocket support built-in, etc.
+This minimal server thing extends `Bun.serve()` and creates a simple wrapper with useful features such as a public directory, websocket support built-in, etc.

 ## Usage